cncf/tag-security/assessments/guide/security-reviewer.md

 - Security reviews being stalled while groups belabor on who should be allowed to participate

 The conflicts of interest lie on a spectrum, and are classified into hard and soft conflicts:
-* Hard conflicts make a reviewer ineligible to review a project.
+* A hard conflict makes a reviewer ineligible to review a project.
 * A soft conflict allows a reviewer to review a project, but not as a [project lead](./project-lead.md).
 * Soft conflicts are expected for some reviewers, and therefore are fine as long as the review team includes enough different perspectives to ensure a